nicsig/config/.vim/after/plugin/README/README.md

-# Warning: ANY file in this directory will be automatically sourced.
+# Warning: ANY script in this directory will be automatically sourced.
 Even if it's inside a subdirectory.

         $ mkdir -p ~/.vim/after/plugin/foo/bar/ \
           && echo 'let g:set_from_vim_after_plugin = 1' >>~/.vim/after/plugin/foo/bar/baz.vim